Spacial/csstuff/README.md

 * [The Practice of Reproducible Research](https://www.practicereproducibleresearch.org/)
 * [A toolkit for data transparency takes shape](https://www.nature.com/articles/d41586-018-05990-5) and [Developing a modern data workflow for living data](https://www.biorxiv.org/content/early/2018/06/12/344804)
 * [PortalData](https://github.com/weecology/PortalData) (Official Repo of the Portal Project Data) and [livedat](https://github.com/weecology/livedat) (Template for living data workflow ).
+* [Academic Torrents](http://academictorrents.com/): We've designed a distributed system for sharing enormous datasets - for researchers, by researchers.
+The result is a scalable, secure, and fault-tolerant repository for data, with blazing fast download speeds.

 # Computer Science general